Big and Tall Golf Pullovers: 1/4 Zip Fit & Size Guide

 Adding big and tall sizes sounds customer-friendly.
 But if the size range is planned without real demand, it can create inventory pressure quickly.

-Not every golf program needs 2XL to 5XL plus XLT, 2XLT, and 3XLT in every color.
+Not every golf program needs 2XL to 5XL plus LT, XLT, 2XLT, and 3XLT in every color.

 For many brands, a smarter first step is to identify which extended sizes are actually needed by the target market.